Piyush-tikiya/Power-Query/README.md

    separate these two entities and rename the resulting columns accordingly.

+   Action

-6. Create a new conditional column called "Availability Status".
+7. Create a new conditional column called "Availability Status".
 If "successful_bookings" equals "capacity", set the value to "sold out"; otherwise, set it to "vacant".

-7. Create a new custom column called "occ%", which represents the ratio of successful_bookings to capacity.
+8. Create a new custom column called "occ%", which represents the ratio of successful_bookings to capacity.
 Change the data type to a percentage format.

-8. Merge the two tables, "bookings_data" and "rooms_data", on the "room_id" column to add the "room_class" column to the "bookings_data" table.
+9. Merge the two tables, "bookings_data" and "rooms_data", on the "room_id" column to add the "room_class" column to the "bookings_data" table.

    Reorder the columns so that "room_class" is next to "room_id".

-9. Extract the month_name.
+10. Extract the month_name.